JesseDesjardins/SearchEngine/README.md

 # SearchEngine
-Search engine using Python 3, Flask, Psycopg and Beautiful Soup, along with PostgreSQL databse.
+Search engine using Python 3, Flask, Psycopg, NLTK and Beautiful Soup, along with PostgreSQL databse.

 ## Installs
 *update for Windows CMD*